top of page

 The Seasonal Dilemma

-Of course, it would be a lot easier in summer.
-Salads—whacking great big salads filled to the brim with nourishment from the garden.
-That is exactly what I would eat by choice right now.
-I suppose it would be easy enough to pop into a supermarket and buy some of those ready-picked and washed salad leaves, a few greenhouse tomatoes, a cucumber and a pepper or two.
+Of course, it would be much easier in summer.
+Imagine whacking great big salads filled to the brim with nourishment from the garden!
+That's exactly what I would eat by choice right now.
+Sure, I could pop into a supermarket and grab some ready-picked salad leaves, a few greenhouse tomatoes, a cucumber, and a pepper or two.

-But I, like many people, have a thing about seasonal eating.
-I am certainly not religious about it, and will drizzle extra-virgin olive oil over a bowl of Canary Island tomatoes happily enough—especially if I can add a handful of the herbs that still bravely grow in my garden.
+But I, like many others, have a thing about seasonal eating.
+I’m not religious about it, mind you.
+I’ll happily drizzle extra-virgin olive oil over a bowl of Canary Island tomatoes—especially if I can add a handful of the herbs that still bravely grow in my garden.

 Pulses waiting to be cooked